aspnet/SignalR/specs/TransportProtocols.md

 In JavaScript/Browser clients, this encoding requires XHR2 (or similar HTTP request functionality which allows binary data) and TypedArray support.

 The body is encoded as follows.
+The `Content-Type` response header is set to `application/vnd.microsoft.aspnet.endpoint-messages.v1+binary`.
 Identifiers in square brackets `[]` indicate fields defined below, and parenthesis `()` indicate grouping.
 Other symbols indicate ASCII-encoded text in the stream

 ```
 B([Length][TypeAndFin][Body])([Length][Type][Fin][Body])... continues until end of the response body ...